|7th Five Year Plan (Vol-2)||<<

 Nurturing and Developing Excellence in Science and Technology

-17.96 Apart from the cultural aspect, work at the most advanced level in S&T is essential for self-reliant development since it has the inherent possibility of opening up new approaches to accelerated development through innovative research and implementation.
+17.96 Apart from the cultural aspect, work at the most advanced level in S and T is essential for self-reliant development since it has the inherent possibility of opening up new approaches to accelerated development through innovative research and implementation.
 Such challening scientific work encourages originality and develops leadership; it can only be carried out in an environment characterised by excellence.
 The search for excellence calls for uncompromising standards, integrity, dedication and a spirit of self-confidence.

 17.98 Unless a true enthusiasm for science is generated during school and college stages, even the very intelligent and scientifically minded, who would achieve much in science, would turn to safer and more lucrative professions, as is already happening.
 We have to be particularly sensitive in spotting talent and creativity, wherever it exists and providing opportunities for its emergence.
 In the Seventh Plan, at attempt should be made to ensure that only dedicated students are admitted to Ph.D. programmes in science.

 17.99 Excellence is a vulnerable entity, even after it is established.
 Institutions of excellence have to strive for and maintain excellence in all aspects of their functioning.
 Attention to these aspects in the physical and managerial environment of science would be increased during the Seventh Plan.
-To nurture and develop excellence, it is essential to exercise great caution in inducting people into R&D institutions.
+To nurture and develop excellence, it is essential to exercise great caution in inducting people into R and D institutions.
 The standardised procedures adopted by Public Service Commissions are not entirely suitable for scientific recruitment and aspects of advancement of scientists.
 There is need to be particular in selecting those who are to perform leadership roles.
 Leaders of science would, in addition to competence also exhibit a 'taste' in the selection of problems and approaches.
 Mediocrity at these levels will only result in support for larger masses of mediocrity, would be fatal for the pursuit of excellence.
 All scientists and technologists must learn to be evaluated by others, even if these others are administratively their juniors.
 Excellence, wherever it exists, should be made visible.
 Among other things, this calls for a system of awards and recognition.

 17.100 Knowing when to terminate some activities is as important as starting new areas of work, in seeking to maintain a climate of excellence.
 Cross-fertilization between different persons, groups and techniques in research institutions, university departments and in production and industrial organisations, is more than just desirable; it is essential for excellence to flourish.
 New developments significantly depend on inputs from outside a given field.
 Modern research need several large facilities which cannot be owned and operated by a single institution.
 These would have to be set up nationally.